Make A Booking Call Now

 Breach of Community Correction Order

-Breach of Community Correction Order is found in section 83AD of the Sentencing Act 1991 in Victoria.
-It is committed by a person who fails to follow the terms of a Community Correction Order that is currently imposed on them.
+Breach of Community Correction Order is an offence under s 83AD of the Sentencing Act 1991 (Vic) where a person fails to comply with the terms of a Community Corrections Order imposed by a court.
+A court can deal with the breach and impose penalties within the limits set for the offence.

 Have you been accused of Breach Community Correction Order?